Is Spread Betting Tax Free?

 Individual – And Changing – Circumstances

-The first is that, as with almost all tax situations, the individual’s situation can be relevant alongside the wider tax rules.
+The first is that, as with almost all taxes, the individual’s circumstances are relevant alongside the wider tax rules.
 As the point about income tax above demonstrates, whether a person is using spread betting to generate a full-time salary versus part-time speculation varies.

 Secondly, traders should keep an eye on any changes to the government’s approach to spread betting tax treatment.
-Just because capital gains tax, for example, is not levied on spread betting profits right now, does not mean that it never will be.
+Just because capital gains tax, for example, is not levied on profits right now, does not mean that it never will be.
 This could change in 90 days, 6 months, per year, or even in 5 years’ time.